 NOTICE OF PRIVACY PRACTICES

-We care about out patients’ privacy and strive to protect the confidentiality of your medical information at this practice.
+We care about our patients’ privacy and strive to protect the confidentiality of your medical information at this practice.
 Federal legislation requires that we issue this official notice of our privacy practices.
 You have the right to the confidentiality of your medical information, and this practice is required by law to maintain the privacy of that information.
 This practice is required to abide by the terms of the Notice of Privacy Practices currently in effect, and to provide notice of its legal duties and privacy practices with respect to protected health information.
-If you have any questions about this notice, please contact the Privacy Officer at this practice.
+If you have any questions about this notice, please contact the Privacy Officer, listed in the upper right hand corner of this notice.

 WHO WILL FOLLOW THIS NOTICE